cmang/durdraw/readme.txt

 * Give mrxvt IBM-PC colors and font settings by copying the contents of Xdefaults into your own ~/.Xdefaults file.
 You can create ~/.Xdefaults if it does not exist.

+If you are using macOS or MacOS X and want IBM-PC ANSI art support in Terminal.app:

+1: Install dos437.ttf font (included) by double-clicking it.
+2: Create a profile in Terminal Preferences/Settings with the following settings (similar settings can be applied in iTerm):
+    + In Text tab, Font set to dos437 (I like 9pt) and "Display ANSI colors"
+      and "Use bright colors for bold text" are checked
+    + In Keyboard tab, "Use option as meta key" selected
+    + In "Advanced" tab, Character encoding set to "Western (ASCII)"
+    + Set background color to black (low or no transprency) and foreground color to white

 COMMAND LINE USAGE: